sandstone-mc/sandstone-documentation/docs/features/functions.md

 However, it has three drawbacks:

-1. It will create a `.mcfunction` file, even if it's never called.
+1. It will create a `.mcfunction` file for each functions, even if they are never called.
 Therefore, it makes it hard to share your functions with other peoples: if your library contains 100 helper functions, all datapacks using your library will include those 100 functions - even if they only use one.

 2. It cannot take parameters.
-If you want to have a generic function, this is not possible.
+If you want to have a generic set of commands, that changes depending on some parameters, this is not possible.

-The first drawback can be solved using **lazy functions**, and the second one using **parametrized functions** or **inline functions**.
+The first drawback can be solved using **lazy functions**, and the second one using **inline functions**.

 ## Lazy Minecraft Functions